OCMULGEE RIVER CONSERVATION DISTRICT

 The Ocmulgee River Conservation District was organized on February 10, 1938, and comprises Bibb, Crawford, Dooly, Houston, Macon, Peach, Pulaski, Taylor, and Wilcox Counties.
 The District channels the services of NRCS to cooperators, individuals, groups, and units of government, and sets priorities for the implementation of conservation practices.

-Perry, GA November 7, 2023—The Ocmulgee River Soil and Water Conservation District (SWCD), a local agency dedicated to the conservation and stewardship of the area’s natural resources, held their Poster Contest in September for students located within the District’s service area.
+Perry, GA March 20, 2026—The Ocmulgee River Soil and Water Conservation District (SWCD), a local agency dedicated to the conservation and stewardship of the area’s natural resources, held their Poster Contest in September for students located within the District’s service area.
 The service area includes Bibb, Crawford, Dooly, Houston, Macon, Peach, Pulaski, Taylor, and Wilcox counties.
 Education is a critical element of the conservation effort at the local, state and national levels.
 Educating young people about the benefits of conservation helps to ensure the next generation will be wise stewards of America’s natural resources.

-The winner of the Poster Contest is Hannah Kim of Bibb County.
-Hannah is a fourth grader at Springdale Elementary in the Bibb County School District.
-Hannah will receive a cash prize for designing the winning Poster as well as advance on to the State Contest.
+Yui Nakase of Bibb County is the first place winner.
+Yui is a fifth grader at Springdale Elementary School.
+Yui will receive a cash prize for designing the winning Poster as well as advance on to the State Contest.

 Supervisors